eltrompetero/coniii/README.md

 ### Support
 Please file an issue on the GitHub if you have any problems or feature requests.
 Please provide a stack trace or other information that would be helpful in debugging.

+### Updating
+When updating to new 1.x.x versions please read the RELEASE_NOTES.
+There may be some modifications to the interface including parameter names as we iron out inconsistencies to make it more user friendly.

 Online documentation is hosted at [https://eddielee.co/coniii/_build/html/index.html].